Bellagio, Lombardy: Road

-Bellagio is accessible by roads from Como and Lecco.
+Bellagio is accessible by roads from Como, Lecco and Canzo.
 The road from Como (SP583) is narrow and winding, and heavily congested during summer, potentially extending travel times to Bellagio by car to 90 minutes.
 Driving from Como to Cadenabbia and taking the car ferry to Bellagio could be a faster alternative.
 Another option is to use the road on the eastern shore, from Lecco to Varenna, then take a ferry.

 Public buses run daily from Como to Bellagio, but they may be especially crowded during summer.
+Public buses run daily from Canzo main train station to Bellagio.

 Twin towns

 Bellagio is a founding member of the Douzelage, a town twinning association of 24 towns across the European Union, established in 1991.
 The Douzelage promotes regular events, including markets featuring products from member countries and festivals.
 Membership discussions are ongoing with Agros (Cyprus), Škofja Loka (Slovenia), and Tryavna (Bulgaria).